How Changing Your Work Commute Can Help You Live Longer

 In the United States, we’ve engineered movement out of our daily lives.
 In 2016, the U.S. Census Bureau reported that 85.4 percent of the 150 million workers drove to their workplace in an automobile, while only 0.6 percent of the population biked to work.

-In a recent study published in The BMJ, researchers found that active transportation users had a lower risk of cardiovascular disease, cancer, and all-cause mortality in follow up years — whether by bike, on foot, public transportation, or a combination of the three.
-The cyclists, though, saw the greatest benefit with a 41 percent lower risk of all-cause mortality than those who took public transportation, or were not active at all during their commutes to work.
-Walkers showed a 24 percent lower risk of having a heart-attack than non-active transportation users.
+In a recent study published in The BMJ, researchers found that active transportation users had a lower risk of cardiovascular disease, cancer, and all-cause mortality in follow-up years — whether by bike, on foot, public transportation, or a combination of the three.
+The cyclists, though, saw the most significant benefit with a 41 percent lower risk of all-cause mortality than those who took public transportation or were not active at all during their commutes to work.
+Walkers showed a 24 percent lower risk of having a heart attack than non-active transportation users.

 Jason Gill, study author from the University of Glasgow noted, “What these results suggest is that active commuting is a possibility for a much wider range of people than those who live within a narrow circumference of where they work.
 If we can change cities so that it’s easier for people to be more active, then people will be.”

 While walking or biking to work may be an untapped opportunity for some people to move naturally in their daily lives, for others the distance may be too far or could be treacherous.
 If you work far from home or drive to an office park crossing freeways without bike lanes or sidewalks, there are still ways for you to sneak in extra movement throughout the day.

 In Blue Zones Project® communities and worksites, leaders help coordinate walking groups of five to eight individuals to gather and socialize weekly.
 It’s a great way to keep yourself accountable and meet a group of new friends with similar values.

 Not only will you add steps, but you could boost brainstorming.
 According to a Stanford University study, participants’ creative output increased 60 percent when walking as opposed to sitting.